run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/server-configuration-app-android-ios.md

 Figure 8 - Google APIs

 3-  The API library will be displayed.
 Select the API you want to enable (the
-    figure below represents an example of API) and click the Activate API button as indicated in the figure below:
+    figure below represents an example of API) and click the "Activate API" button as indicated in the figure below:

 ![Google APIs](images/config-app-android-ios-9.png)